nodejs/build/GOVERNANCE.md

 people outside the build working group to edit jobs as well as allowing people who are not collaborators to run specific jobs.

-Unfortunately jenkins does not allow us to easily delegate the creation of new jobs in an appropriate manner.
+Unfortunately Jenkins does not allow us to easily delegate the creation of new jobs in an appropriate manner.
 As such, the creation of a new job will need to be requested through an issue in the build repo.
 Any